Return to site

 Start with ecology

-A brief guide to the troublesome characteristics of Japanese knotweed
+A brief guide to the troublesome characteristics of Japanese Knotweed

 Prolific, resilient and fecund.
-These qualities give Japanese knotweed its notorious reputation as one of the most destructive species of non-native flora in the UK.
-This article outlines the ecological qualities that make Japanese knotweed so problematic in the UK.
+These qualities give Japanese Knotweed its notorious reputation as one of the most destructive species of non-native flora in the UK.
+This article outlines the ecological qualities that make Japanese Knotweed so problematic in the UK.

 First; prolific growth

-Japanese knotweed is a strong competitor with prolific growth-rates; this damages local biodiversity through outcompeting native plants.
+Japanese Knotweed is a strong competitor with prolific growth-rates; this damages local biodiversity through outcompeting native plants.
 Knotweed also behaves like a ruderal species, meaning it is often the first and only plant to colonise bare ground or newly disturbed land.
-This is unusual as most ruderal species make a lot of seeds; knotweeds produce seeds, however most don't grow into new plants.
-Instead, knotweed mainly spreads vegetatively, by parts of the plant breaking off and regenerating into new plants.
+This is unusual as most ruderal species make a lot of seeds; Knotweeds produce seeds, however most don't grow into new plants.
+Instead, Knotweed mainly spreads vegetatively, by parts of the plant breaking off and regenerating into new plants.

-An ability to colonise bare ground rapidly and block-out other plants results in large semi-rural plots and urban spaces, such as railway sidings and riverbanks, effectively becoming bio-uniform ‘knotweed forests’.
+An ability to colonise bare ground rapidly and block-out other plants results in large semi-rural plots and urban spaces, such as railway sidings and riverbanks, effectively becoming bio-uniform ‘Knotweed forests’.

 Second, resilience